Solving Coupled Nonlinear Forward-backward Stochastic Differential Equations: An Optimization Perspective with Backward Measurability Loss: Backward Measurability Loss

 it is ensured that as $k$ tends to infinity, $(\tilde{y}^{(k+1)},\tilde{z}^{(k+1)})$ tends to a fixed point of $\Phi$.

-However, the fixed-point iteration explicitly applies the mapping $\Phi$, which means that at each iteration step, we need to solve a BSDE, even if it is a simple linear equation like \eqref{eq:BML-linearized-BSDE}.
-On the other hand, if we choose to optimize the BML value, we can avoid this.
-The computation of the BML value is based on the definition \eqref{eqdef:fully-coupled-nonlinear-BML}, which only requires substituting the trial solution $(\tilde{y},\tilde{z})$ into it.
-By optimizing the BML value, we bypass the need to solve $\Phi(\tilde{y}^{(k)},\tilde{z}^{(k)})$ at each iteration step and instead choose to optimize $\operatorname{dist}_\mu((\tilde{y}^{(k)},\tilde{z}^{(k)}),\Phi(\tilde{y}^{(k)},\tilde{z}^{(k)}))$.
+However, the fixed-point iteration explicitly applies the mapping $\Phi$, meaning that we need to solve a BSDE at each iteration step, even if it is a simple linear equation like \eqref{eq:BML-linearized-BSDE}.
+On the other hand, if we choose to optimize the BML, we can avoid this.
+The computation of BML value is based on definition \eqref{eqdef:fully-coupled-nonlinear-BML}, which only requires substituting the trial solution $(\tilde{y},\tilde{z})$ into it.
+By optimizing the BML, we bypass the need to solve $\Phi(\tilde{y}^{(k)},\tilde{z}^{(k)})$ at each iteration step and instead choose to optimize $\operatorname{dist}_\mu((\tilde{y}^{(k)},\tilde{z}^{(k)}),\Phi(\tilde{y}^{(k)},\tilde{z}^{(k)}))$.
 In other words, this can be understood as solving the fixed-point equation $x=f(x)$ and choosing to optimize $|x-f(x)|$.